SModelS/smodels/docs/manual/source/Tools.rst

 * a :ref:`cross section calculator <xsecCalc>` based on `Pythia8 <http://home.thep.lu.se/~torbjorn/Pythia.html>`_ (or `Pythia6 <http://pythia6.hepforge.org>`_) and
   `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_,
 * :ref:`SLHA and LHE file checkers <fileChecks>` to check your input files for completeness and sanity,
-* a :ref:`database browser <databaseBrowser>` to provide easy access to the |database| of experimental results.
+* a :ref:`database browser <databaseBrowser>` to provide easy access to the |database| of experimental results,
+* a plotting tool to make :ref:`interactive plots <interactivePlots>` based on `plotly <https://plot.ly/python/>`_ (v1.1.3 onwards),
-* a :ref:`file permissions fixer <permissionsFixer>` to fix a problem with file permissions for the cross section computers in system-wide installs.
+* a :ref:`file permissions fixer <permissionsFixer>` to fix a problem with file permissions for the cross section computers in system-wide installs, and
 * a :ref:`toolbox <toolBox>` to quickly show the state of the external tools.

 .. _xsecCalc: